Incel: Portrayals in fiction

 In his debut novel Whatever (1994), French writer Michel Houellebecq seems to portray early examples of incels.
 However, the term did not yet exist at the time; neither did the online communities.
-The unnamed, 30-year-old protagonist looks unattractive, lacks social skills and suffers from depression, which means that despite his excellent job as an IT professional, he is not popular with women.
-Things are much worse for his colleague, who is downright ugly and still a virgin at 28.
+The unnamed, 30-year-old protagonist looks unattractive, lacks social skills and has depression, which means that despite his excellent job as an IT professional, he is not popular with women.
+Things are much worse for his colleague, who is downright ugly and a virgin at 28.
 The main character tries to seduce his friend into killing a young woman who has rejected him, which his friend refuses at the last moment.
 In this novel, the main protagonist philosophizes about the disastrous consequences of the sexual revolution.
 Because of sexual liberalism, the market mechanism has come to determine human relationships; as a consequence, beautiful people get everything, ugly people get nothing.
+A film adaptation was made in 1999, also titled Whatever.

 Two episodes of the American crime drama Law & Order: Special Victims Unit are based on incels.
 In season 16, the episode "Holden's Manifesto" (2014) is based on Elliot Rodger and the 2014 Isla Vista killings.
 In season 20, the episode "Revenge" (2018) features a group of incels who attack the targets of each other's obsession to exact revenge while creating alibis for one another, the plotline which in itself is inspired by a 1950s novel, Strangers on a Train.
 An episode of the American medical series Chicago Med also focused on an incel patient who is injured in a drive-by shooting targeting hospital staff.

 Fair Warning, a 2020 thriller novel by Michael Connelly, features a company that buys genetic test data on women genetically identified as vulnerable to sex addiction.
 The company sells their names and addresses to incels, one of whom is a serial killer.

 The 2023 science fiction film The Beast also features a character based on Elliot Rodger.

 The British miniseries Adolescence, released on Netflix in 2025, directly explores incel culture.
 Told across four episodes, the series follows Jamie Miller, a 13-year-old boy arrested for the murder of his classmate, Katie.
 Through police interrogations and psychological evaluations, it is revealed that Jamie had been influenced by online ideologies associated with the manosphere and incel communities.
 The series examines the impact of social media, toxic masculinity, and adolescent radicalization.

+The first story in the 2024 underground film Castration Movie Anthology i: Traps chronicles an egg as they are radicalized into becoming an incel.